LiamCahill/CahillComplimentingService/README.md

    a. user: root
    b.
 MYSQL_ROOT_PASSWORD=liamcahill
    c.
 MYSQL_DATABASE=databasepw
 5. Ensure the connect is successful.
-Ex. execute on of the
+Ex. execute one of the SELECT statements found in the add_mock_data.sql file.